FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/veggie/enchilada_tomatillo_sauce.md

 - Purée the tomatillos, peppers, garlic, and spices:

+  - Start with just 1 tsp of the chili powder, then add more to taste.
   - You may optionally remove the skins from the peppers.
   - Squeeze the roasted garlic out of its skin.
   - A food processor works well for this step.